 Younger buyers are typically more willing to explore tubless bathroom options.
 Several of the more mature women we spoke with cherished the idea of a long, hot soak, but the dangers associated with getting in and out of a bathtub often cast the deciding vote.

 Realtors said buyers are shying away from homes that don’t have an oversize shower, regardless of the presence of a tub.
-Remodelers agreed that if the seller’s budget allowed, taking the tub out of the master bath and installing a big shower was a sure way to get a home sold.
+Remodelers agreed that if the seller’s budget allowed, taking the tub out of the primary bath and installing a big shower was a sure way to get a home sold.

 It just makes sense to have a bathtub in one of your home’s bathrooms.
-But the decision on including a tub in your owner’s suite comes down to your preferences – like being tired of dusting that tub!
+But the decision on including a tub in your primary suite comes down to your preferences – like being tired of dusting that tub!

 –Paul Foresman is Vice President for Design Basics, one of America’s largest residential design firms.